SimonSta95/GameHub_Capstone/README.md

 - **Game Reviews & Ratings** 📝: Share your thoughts and give star ratings for each game.
 - **Game Search** 🔍: Search for new games by name using IGDB’s extensive database.
 - **Progress Tracking** ⏳: Set goals, track achievements, and monitor completion percentages for each game.
-- **Responsive Design** 📱: A modern and mobile-friendly UI that looks great on any device.
 - **Interactive Dashboard** 📊 (Future): Visualize gaming statistics and completion goals.

 ## 🛠️ Tech Stack